ahende56/ahende56/README.md

 ✨ About Me ✨:

-- 🦉 Student at Kennesaw State Univeristy
+- 🦉 Studying at Kennesaw State University
 - 🔒 Information Security & Assurance Major
 - 👩‍🎓 Class of 2025